 Michael L. Smith is our President and Chief Executive Officer and has served in that capacity since November 2013.
 Prior to joining Oglethorpe, Mr. Smith served as Georgia Transmission's President and Chief Executive Officer from 2005 to 2013 after he joined Georgia Transmission as its Senior Vice President and Chief Financial Officer in 2003.
 From 2002 to 2003, Mr. Smith co-founded and served as the Executive Director of the Committee of Chief Risk Officers.
-From 1997 to 2002, Mr. Smith held multiple positions at Mirant Corporation, most recently as Vice President and
+From 1997 to 2002, Mr. Smith held multiple positions at

-Global Risk Officer.
+Mirant Corporation, most recently as Vice President and Global Risk Officer.
 From 1994 to 1997, he was Manager of Planning and Evaluation for Vastar Resources and prior to that he worked at ARCO in various positions from 1983 to 1994.
 Mr. Smith has a Bachelor's degree in Business Law and a Masters of Business Administration in Finance from Louisiana State University.
-Mr. Smith is on the board of directors for SERC Reliability Corporation and also serves as a cooperative representative to the NERC Member Representative Committee.
+Mr. Smith is on the board of directors for both the SERC Reliability Corporation and Association of Edison Illuminating Companies.
 Mr. Smith is also on the board of directors of the Georgia Chamber of Commerce and for ACES Power Marketing.

 Michael W. Price is our Executive Vice President and Chief Operating Officer and has served in that office since February 1, 2000.
 In October 2008, Mr. Price's title changed from Chief Operating Officer to his current title.
 Mr. Price was employed by Georgia System Operations from January 1999 to January 2000, first as Senior Vice President and then as Chief Operating Officer.
 He served as Vice President of System Planning and Construction of Georgia Transmission from May 1997 to December 1998.
 He served as a manager of system control of Georgia System Operations from January to May 1997.
 From 1986 to 1997, Mr. Price was employed by Oglethorpe in the areas of control room operations, system planning, construction and engineering, and energy management systems.
 Prior to joining Oglethorpe, he was a field test engineer with the Tennessee Valley Authority from 1983 to 1986.
 Mr. Price has a Bachelor of Science degree in Electrical Engineering from Auburn University.
-Mr. Price is on the board of directors for SERC Reliability Corporation and ACES Power Marketing and a former director for the National Renewables Cooperative Organization.
+Mr. Price is on the board of directors for SERC Reliability Corporation and ACES Power Marketing.
 He is also a member of the Research Advisory Committee of the Electric Power Research Institute.